trailofbits/algo/README.md

 * Deploy to an [unsupported cloud provider](docs/deploy-to-unsupported-cloud.md)
 * Deploy to your own [FreeBSD](docs/deploy-to-freebsd.md) server

-If you've read all the documentation and have further questions, [join the chat on Gitter](https://gitter.im/trailofbits/algo).
+If you've read all the documentation and have further questions, [create a new discussion](https://github.com/trailofbits/algo/discussions).

 ## Endorsements